shuque/adns_server/README.md

 ### Notes

-* dnspython's dns.zone.find_node() gives the wrong result for empty non terminals, sigh.
-This is a consequence of the fact that the zone structure is composed of a python dictionary keyed only by names with associated RRsets.
-  To workaround this, I use a wrapper class (Zone) that modifies the zone object to explicitly include all the empty non-terminals as explicit nodes.
+* dnspython's dns.zone.Zone class uses a python dictionary (i.e. hash table) to store DNS nodes, and furthermore only stores nodes with associated RRsets.
+This makes it very inefficient for certain important tasks, such as locating empty non-terminals and DNAME records.
+To partially workaround this, I use a wrapper class (Zone) that modifies the zone object to explicitly search for and include all the empty non-terminals as explicit nodes.
+In some future version of this program, I will re-implement the zone with an actual tree data structure.
-  When I have time, I'll probably implement a tree data structure to hold the zone nodes.

 ### TODO list